 Azure Cosmos DB is recommended for its turnkey global distribution and usefulness in meeting any database requirements your app has.
-For slightly faster latency, consider using Azure Redis Cache instead of Azure Cosmos DB to serve lookups.
-Redis Cache can improve performance of systems that rely highly on data in back-end stores.
+To reduce latency slightly, consider using Azure Cache for Redis instead of Azure Cosmos DB to serve lookups.
+Azure Cache for Redis can improve performance of systems that rely heavily on data in back-end stores.

-If you don't plan to use Spark, or you have a smaller workload where you don't need distribution, consider using Data Science Virtual Machine (DSVM) instead of Azure Databricks.
-DSVM is an Azure virtual machine with deep learning frameworks and tools for machine learning and data science.
-As with Azure Databricks, any model you create in a DSVM can be operationalized as a service on AKS via Azure Machine Learning.
+If you don't plan to use Spark, or you have a smaller workload that doesn't need distribution, consider using a Data Science Virtual Machine (DSVM) instead of Azure Databricks.
+A DSVM is an Azure virtual machine with deep learning frameworks and tools for machine learning and data science.
+As with Azure Databricks, any model you create in a DSVM can be operationalized as a service on AKS via Machine Learning.

-During training, provision a larger fixed-size Spark cluster in Azure Databricks or configure autoscaling.
-When autoscaling is enabled, Databricks monitors the load on your cluster and scales up and downs when required.
+During training, either provision a larger fixed-size Spark cluster in Azure Databricks, or configure autoscaling.
+When autoscaling is enabled, Databricks monitors the load on your cluster and scales up and down as needed.
 Provision or scale out a larger cluster if you have a large data size and you want to reduce the amount of time it takes for data preparation or modeling tasks.

 Scale the AKS cluster to meet your performance and throughput requirements.
 Take care to scale up the number of pods to fully utilize the cluster, and to scale the nodes of the cluster to meet the demand of your service.
-For more information on how to scale your cluster to meet the performance and throughput requirements of your recommender service, see Scaling Azure Container Service Clusters.
+You can also set autoscaling on an AKS cluster.
+For more information, see Deploy a model to an Azure Kubernetes Service cluster.

 To manage Azure Cosmos DB performance, estimate the number of reads required per second, and provision the number of RUs per second (throughput) needed.
 Use best practices for partitioning and horizontal scaling.